 Although tickets can be purchased at the ticket offices, it is advisable to purchase your ticket in advance and thus avoid queues or tickets running out.
 In a few simple steps and from 6 euros, tickets can be obtained via this link.

 Since 2016, during the summer months, a series of concerts have been held inside the caves called Singin 'in The Caves.
 This year 2021 will be the VI edition of this cutural event that since its inception has achieved enormous acceptance among the public for offering a true experience for the senses.

 Flamenco, classical, indie, fado ...
 In 2020 the styles that sounded in the caves with maximum splendour were very varied thanks to the spectacular acoustics of the caves.
 Summer is approaching and we are already waiting for the presentation of this year's poster that promises to surprise lovers of this unique event.

 How to get to the San José Caves

-The Grutas de San José are located 40 km from the Hotel Servigroup Trinimar, so they are a perfect excursion to enjoy during your holidays in Benicassim and discover the wonders that the Costa de Azahar hides.
+The Grutas de San José are located 45 minutes from the Hotel Servigroup Trinimar and Hotel Servigroup Koral Beach, so they are a perfect excursion to enjoy during your holidays in Benicassim and discover the wonders that the Costa de Azahar hides.